 The hormone relaxin increases during pregnancy.
-As the name implies, it relaxes the tissue that connect your bones throughout the body.
+As the name implies, it relaxes the tissue that connects your bones throughout the body.
 This can lead to pelvic discomfort, especially back pain or hip pain.

 2. Weight gain

-As you and your baby gain weight, it puts more stress on your bones and joints.
-Excessive weight gain may lead to hip pain and other discomfort.
+As you and your fetus gain weight, it puts more stress on your bones and joints.
+Excessive weight gain

 Follow your doctor’s recommendations on weight gain during pregnancy, and never try to lose weight during pregnancy unless specifically recommended and overseen by your doctor.

 3. Poor posture

 Your posture may change with weight gain and the redistribution of weight being focused around your belly.
 Not only that, but if your fetus is settling to one side more than another, it may also cause aches and pains.

 Holding an older child on your hip or carrying other heavy items without proper posture is another posture issue that can lead to hip pain.

 To practice good posture, focus on wearing supportive shoes throughout your pregnancy.
 When possible, reduce the number of heavy things you lift or carry.
 Take breaks when walking so that you don’t resort to poor posture as a result of fatigue.